Noise-driven bifurcations in a nonlinear Fokker-Planck system describing stochastic neural fields: Bifurcation analysis

-Another important question is to determine, given a potential $W$, how many continuous bifurcations will arise from the constant stationary state and for which values of the parameter.
+Another important question is to determine, given a connectivity kernel $W$, how many continuous bifurcations will arise from the constant stationary state and for which values of the parameter.
 Under a convexity assumption on $\Phi$, we can provide some answers.